Michelle Malkin said about what happened to Rachel Alexander:

 “Make no mistake: This is just another nasty battle in the Left’s long war to marginalize, demonize, and criminalize conservative dissent.
 The selective protection of free speech is unconscionable.
 The freedom to blog is under assault on so many fronts.
 It has to stop.”

 Rachel Alexander is one of the most outspoken conservatives today.
 She started Intellectual Conservative in 2002, then progressed to writing for websites like Townhall, The Christian Post and Right Wing News.
 Even left-wing sites like the UK Guardian reached out to her and offered her paid writing gigs.
-She is now a senior editor and writer with The Stream.

 She wrote many groundbreaking articles while working for Thomas, including one for Fox News that explained why the prosecutor’s office was attempting to prosecute someone for child pornography (she has a background in tech), and another article exposing the unfair, race-based DUI courts that the Arizona Superior Court in Maricopa County had set up.